lfads/lfads-run-manager/docs/adapting.md

 #### Outputs:

+**`out`**:
-**`out`**: A scalar struct which holds the following fields
+: A scalar struct which holds the following fields:

-**`counts`** (Required):
+    **`:::matlab .counts`** (Required):
     : A tensor of binned spike counts (not rates) with size `nTrials` x `nChannels` x `nTime`.
 These should be total counts, not normalized rates, as they will be added togeher during rebinning.

-**`timeVecMs`** (Optional):
+    **`:::matlab .timeVecMs`** (Optional):
     : A vector of timepoints with length `nTime` in milliseconds associated with each time bin in `counts`.
 You can start this wherever you like, but timeVecMs(2) - timeVecMs(1) will be treated as the _raw_ spike bin width used when the data are later rebinned to match `r.params.spikeBinMs`.
 Default is `1:size(counts, 3)`.

-**`conditionId`** (Optional):
+    **`:::matlab .conditionId`** (Optional):
     : Vector with length `nTrials` identifying the condition to which each trial belongs.
 This can either be a cell array of strings or a numeric vector.
+Default is `[]`.

     !!! note "A note on bin widths"
         There are two different bin widths in `lfads-run-manager`.
 First is this `binWidthMs` within `seq`, which is the spike binning that you will do to the data inside `generateCountsForDataset`. **We recommend binning here at 1 ms or the smallest bin width you might wish to use.** Second is the field `spikeBinMs` inside the `RunParams` class.
 The expectation is that you will bin using a small bin width inside `generateCountsForDataset`, and then **the run manager code will automatically re-bin the data at the larger bin width set by `r.params.spikeBinMs`** for you.
 However, you are responsible for ensuring that the larger spike bin width is an integer multiple of the smaller bin width, otherwise an error will be generated.